 Endpoint detection and response (EDR) is an integrated endpoint security solution designed to detect, investigate and respond to cyber threats.

-EDR solutions offer greater visibility into what’s happening on endpoints by recording granular endpoint activity and monitoring for signs of malicious behavior.
+EDR security solutions offer greater visibility into what’s happening on endpoints by recording granular endpoint activity and monitoring for signs of malicious behavior.
 If the EDR technology detects any of these malicious signs, it will provide security analysts with the necessary information to conduct both reactive and proactive threat investigations and minimize the impact of an attack.

 Primary Functions of EDR

-Monitor and Collect Endpoint Data: First and foremost, EDR solutions should actively monitor endpoints and collect data from activities that may indicate a threat.
+Monitor and Collect Endpoint Data: First and foremost, EDR security solutions should continuously monitor endpoints and collect data from activities that may indicate a threat.
 A few examples of this data are running processes, network telemetry and registry modification; however, realistically it can be any data that the agent is designed to collect from the host.

 Assemble Collected Data for Analysis: All of that data needs to be assembled for analysis, and this can be done in many ways.
 Some solutions handle this on the agent, which can result in a heavier process load on the individual system, others merely collect this data and then push it to a cloud repository where the heavy lifting is accomplished without bogging down the endpoint.
 And some solutions use a combination of both styles.

 Analyze the Data: Once data is assembled, analysis takes place.
-This is really the key to any EDR solution, but the process can differ significantly from product to product.
+This is really the key to any EDR security solution, but the process can differ significantly from product to product.
 Some may rely solely on artificial intelligence or machine learning to scan for known threat patterns.
-Others may push data up to a cloud where a team of humans handle the threat hunting.
+Others may push data up to a cloud where a team of humans handles the threat hunting.
 And again, some are a combination of these two processes.
 But in any case, EDR tools are analyzing and interpreting all of this data to learn from it and be able to detect traces of suspicious behavior.

 Alert on Findings: EDR technology will notify security personnel that a threat has been detected.
 This generally happens within the product interface or via integration with a ticketing system.
 Alerts can also vary in complexity.
 Some may show a comprehensive timeline of an event, while others may be more succinct.